aflyax/aflyax.github.io/_posts/2015-2-15-google-geo.md

 tags: [javascript, google, plotting, maps, dataviz]
 ---

 In this post, I am not writing code in Python or Julia (even though it was inspired by [these instructions](http://www.chrisalbon.com/map-your-google-location-history/) that use Python code).
-I will show how to use online JavaScript-based tool to plot your Google Maps location in a heatmap form.
+I will show how to use online JavaScript-based tool to plot your Google Maps locations in a heatmap form.
 You can use it even if you don't know how to code at all.

 It is called [Location History Visualizer](https://theopolis.me/location-history-visualizer/); the instructions are on the page once you open it.
 You can either use: